 What is passive activity loss?

 The classification of whether income or loss is from a passive activity is determined at the taxpayer level.
-This means that individuals (on Form 1040), C-Corporations (on Form 1120), and estates and trusts (on Form 1041) must make this determination.
-In the case of a Partnership, LLC, or S-Corporation, an activity may be passive for one partner, but the same activity may be considered non-passive for another.
+This means that individuals (on Form 1040), C-Corporations (on Form 1120), and estates and trusts (on Form 1041) must evaluate their participation in each activity separately.

 Who qualifies for participation in passive loss?